JonathanC13/Exercise-Routines/server/test-cases.md

                 message: Id not found: 67969cbe4163742abfe4d7d!
             }

+    *Status*: Pass

-- Test X: Id that does not exist.
+- Test 2: Id that does not exist.
+    *Description*:
+        In the route param :routineId, enter an valid length routine id but an _id that does not exist in the collection 'routine'.

     *Route params*:
         :routineId = 67969cbe4163742abfe4d7dA